toxicOne-SV01PRO/step-daemon/README.md

 * Copy example config from *config.conf.example* to *config.conf*.
 * Modify config settings as needed.
 Units are in mm.
 * Baud rate should match value configured in Marlin.
+* Page format should match the format configured in Marlin (defaults to SP_4x2_256).

 ## Usage ##